Germany's Merkel set to agree to cautious easing of COVID-19 lockdown

 Pressure is growing on the government to set out clear plans to restore normal activities after months of pandemic lockdown, even though daily cases have begun creeping up again and the pace of vaccination has been sluggish.

-The draft plans say that from March 8 a maximum of five people from two households, excluding children younger than 14, will be allowed to meet.
+The draft plans say that from March 8 a maximum of five people from two households, will be allowed to meet, with children younger than 14 exempted from the rules.

 Flower shops and book stores, garden centres, tattoo and nail parlours as well as massage salons will also be allowed to reopen on March 8, the draft shows.
 Hairdressers and some schools have reopened in recent days.